Teenage Hair Loss: Causes & Treatments

 Consult with a healthcare provider for hormonal assessments and potential treatments like metformin or birth control pills, or they may ask you to make lifestyle changes that may help balance hormone levels.

-Do you have the urge to pull out your hair?
+Do you feel a strong urge to pull out your hair?
 You might have a mental health condition called Trichotillomania.
 This condition usually begins once teenagers reach 10 to 13 years old.

 Treatment

 Therapy is key!
-Cognitive Behavioral Therapy (CBT) can help manage urges and develop healthier coping strategies.
+Cognitive Behavioral Therapy (CBT) can help manage urges, unconscious hair-pulling, and develop healthier coping strategies.

 Chemical Treatments